On Relativistic Multipole Moments of Stationary Spacetimes: Introduction

 \section{Introduction}

 In 1968, Ernst developed a complex procedure to simplify the Einstein field equations (EFE) for a stationary Weyl-Lewis-Papapetrou (WLP) type metric by means of two complex potentials \cite{Ernst1,Ernst2}.
 After this seminal work, several methods to find new solutions of the EFE were developed by Hoenselaers, Kinnersley and Xanthopoulos (HKX) \cite{HKX}, Belinsky and Zakharov \cite{BZ1,BZ2}, among others.
 The HKX method was employed by Quevedo and Mashhoon to find new stationary solutions from the Erez-Rosen spacetime as seed metric \cite{QM1,QM2,Quevedo3}.
 The Erez-Rosen metric is an exact vacuum solution of EFE representing a static metric with a mass and a quadrupole parameter ($ M $ and $ Q $) \cite{Carmeli}.
 The Quevedo-Mashhoon (QM) metric is an axially-symmetric stationary vacuum solution with parameters $ M, \, a $ and $ q_n $ with $ n $ being an (even) integer ($ q_2 $ can be identified with a quadrupole parameter) \cite{Boshkayev}.
 The Manko-Novikov (MN) metric was derived by solving the Ernst equations using the techniques developed by Yamazaki, Cosgrove, Dietz and Hoenselaers \cite{Yamazaki2,Cosgrove,Dietz}.
 This metric has parameters $ k, \, \alpha $ (representing mass and rotation parameter, respectively) and $ \alpha_n $ ($ \alpha_2 $ representing the quadrupole) \cite{Manko}.
-Among the exact stationary vacuum solutions of EFE these metrics could be appropriate ones for the description of the exterior gravitational field of some real non-collapsed body simply because of its large freedom in choosing the multipole moments of the exterior gravitational field.
+Quevedo is proposing the stationary version of the $ q $-metric to describe the gravitational field of compact stars \cite{Toktarbay,Quevedo5,Quevedo6}.
+Among the exact stationary vacuum solutions of EFE these metrics could be appropriate ones for the description of the exterior gravitational field of some real non-collapsed body simply because of their large freedom in choosing the multipole moments of the exterior gravitational field.
 Note, however, that the spin moments of higher order cannot be chosen freely but are totally determined by the set of parameters just mentioned; they might be far from those of a realistic body ({e.g.}, Panhans and Soffel, and Teyssandier \cite{Panhans,Teyssandier}).

 Geroch and Hansen (GH) \cite{Geroch,Hansen} have provided a definition for mass and spin multipole moments for a stationary spacetime with asymptotic flatness.
 Thorne, Simon and Beig gave definitions of relativistic multipole moments \cite{Simon,Thorne} even for non-stationary spacetimes.
 G\"ursel proved that the GH multipole moments are equivalent to the Thorne moments for stationary systems \cite{Guersel}.
 From the Ernst formalism, Fodor, Hoenselaers and Perj\'es (FHP) found an elegant method to derive explicit expressions for the multipole moments of a given stationary (axially symmetric) spacetime with asymptotic flatness \cite{Fodor}.
 Later, this method was generalized by Hoenselaers and Perj\'es \cite{Hoenselaers}.
 Another method for deriving the relativistic multipole moments was devised by Ryan \cite{Ryan}.